We are always trying to improve your experience with our products.

 To configure notifications in your account, log in to the Switch Platform and click ‘Settings’ on the left-hand menu at the bottom.
 This takes you to your Account page.

 Here you can update what notifications you receive in your email and the app.
-If you have any questions around notifications, please email [email protected].
+If you have any questions around notifications, please email support@switch-ev.com.

 To reset a forgotten password, go to the Switch Login page and click ‘Reset your password’ under the login box.